Skip to main content

 Mutating Rules

-Below is a sample Policy with a mutation rule defined, which will be used to automatically add our label CostCenter=IT as default to any Pod.
+Below is a sample Policy with a mutation rule defined:

 ~/environment/eks-workshop/modules/security/kyverno/simple-policy/add-labels-mutation-policy.yaml